fabianoriccardi/git-describe-arduino/README.md

 # Git-describe for Arduino

-This script aims provide an automatic versioning system for Arduino sketches.
-It is based on git tag, to guarantee a strong relationship between source code and compiled firmware.
-Also, because name version will be visible from final binaries, this approach will force developers to maintain meaningful tags while developing the project.
+This script provides an automatic versioning system for Arduino sketches based on git tag.
+This approach guarantees a strong relationship between source code and the compiled firmware.
+Moreover, it will enforce the developer to maintain meaningful tags during the project development.

 ## Features

- - it defines GIT_VERSION, available directly in your source code, containing version details
+- it defines the constant GIT_VERSION, visible in your source code, containing version details
- - No extraordinary hacking to your ordinary toolchain (i.e. Arduino IDE)
+- No extraordinary hacking to Arduino IDE
 - Available for Window and Linux (MAC OS will be tested)

 ## Requirements

-- Arduino IDE 1.8.9 or Arduino IDE 1.8.11 or newer
+- Arduino IDE 1.8.9, 1.8.11 or newer
 - Git

-NOTE: on Arduino IDE 1.8.10 it doesn't work because a regression bug.
-I didn't tested this metohd on older versions.
+> NOTE: on Arduino IDE 1.8.10 the script doesn't work because a regression bug.
+I didn't test this method on versions older than 1.8.9.

 ## Installation